chespix/rpi-ambient-monitor/README.md

 ## Setup (DOCUMENTATION IN PROGRESS)
 ### Schematics
 The sensor connections is pretty basic.
 You have to connect the DTH11 to RPI GPIO 4, the Soil Moisture sensor to RPO GPIO 7 and finally the Photo Cell to GPIO 8 with a 1uf pull down resistor.
+In order to modify the PIN assignation or to have more than one Soil Moisture sensor you need to review and modify the setup variables for the [sense.py](ambient_monitor/rpi-sensing/sense.py) python script.
+More info on this in the [Fine Tuning section](#fine_tuning).
 Finally connect the USB camera to any of the USB ports in the raspberry pi.
 ![Hardware Schematics placeholder](/images/schematics.png?raw=true "RPI schematics")
 ### Base setup

 ### Stack startup

-### Fine tuning
+### <a name="fine_tuning"></a>Fine tuning
 If you want to dive deep into the config and fine tune it, I will suggest to start with:
 [I'm a relative reference to a repository file](../blob/master/LICENSE)